 Recursion and Recurrence

-Recursion is a technique where a function calls itself to solve smaller instances of the same problem.
-It’s like looking into parallel mirrors: the image repeats infinitely, getting smaller each time.
+Recursion is simply a technique where a function calls itself to solve smaller instances of the same problem.
+It’s an elegant way to reduce complex state tracking into a clean, readable implementation—provided you know how to manage the call stack safely and ensure the function eventually stops.

 1. Anatomy of a Recursive Function